DruxAMB/Retro/README.md

 👉 **Community Member Management**: A user-friendly interface to manage community members, allowing role changes and removals.

-👉 **Admin-Specific Community Threads**: Enable admins to create threads specifically for their community.
+👉 **Admin-Specific Community retro**: Enable admins to create retro specifically for their community.

 👉 **Community Search with Pagination**: A community search feature with pagination for exploring different communities.

-👉 **Community Profiles**: Display community profiles showcasing threads and members for a comprehensive overview.
+👉 **Community Profiles**: Display community profiles showcasing retro and members for a comprehensive overview.

 👉 **Figma Design Implementation**: Transform Figma designs into a fully functional application with pixel-perfect and responsive design.